songechoi/CoffeeHouse/README.md

 Location : Brooklyn<br>

 Wants & needs
-posting new banners to know about up-to-date promotions.
+posting new banners to know about up-to-date promotion menus.
-I'd like to order coffee via online payment, and to grab it quickly in order not to be late in the clasee.
+I'd like to order coffee via online payment, and to grab it quickly in order not to be late in the clasee. rewarding points and coupons for membership.
-I'd like to take advantage of collecting points and coupons, receiving promotions alert.

 ## sub persona
 Name : Emma Lee<br>